manavisrani07/LipSync/README.md

 ## 🙏 Acknowledgements

-This lip-sync AI model is based on the [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) project developed by Aruni RoyChowdhury.
+This lip-sync AI model is based on the [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) project developed by Aruni RoyChowdhury and reference from [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) by Markfryazino.

 > "The future is now!" - Lip-Sync AI Team 💫